richardcsanchez/museum-scrape/README.md

 # MuseumScraper

-This RubyGem provides a CLI to view Condé Nast Traveler's Top 25 NYC Museums.
+This RubyGem provides a CLI to view Condé Nast Traveler's Top 25 NYC Museums and their general descriptions.

 ## Installation
+To clone the project and get started, enter the following code into your terminal.

 ```
 $ git clone git@github.com:kittycharles/museum-scrape.git
 ```

 ## Usage
+This project is supported by Bundler and includes a Gemfile.

+Run ```bundle install``` before getting started on the project.

-Clone the gem and type in the following code into your terminal and follow the prompts:
+Clone the gem as instructed above and type in the following code into your terminal:
 ```
 $ ruby bin/run
 ```

+Following the prompts, read the outputted list of museums and enter the number of the museum you would like to learn more about.

+After reading about your chosen museum, type "Yes" to learn about another museum.
+Otherwise type "Exit" to leave the program.

 ## Development